cgarciae/treex/README.md

 jax.jit
 def train_step(model, x, y, optimizer):
     ...
-    params = optimizer.update(grads, params)
+    params = optimizer.apply_updates(grads, params)
     ...
     return model, loss, optimizer
 ```

-As you see, `tx.Optimizer` follows the same API as `optax.GradientTransformation` except that:
+As you see, `tx.Optimizer` follows a similar API as `optax.GradientTransformation` except that:
 1. There is no `opt_state`, instead optimizer IS the state.
-2. `update` by default applies the gradient updates to the parameters.
+2. You directly use `apply_updates` to update the parameters, you can use `return_updates=True` to get the `updates` instead.
-3. `update` updates the internal state of the optimizer in-place.
+3. `apply_updates` also updates the internal state of the optimizer in-place.

 Notice that since `tx.Optimizer` is a Pytree, it was passed through `jit` without the need to specify `static_argnums`.